typst/packages/packages/preview/finite/0.1.0/manual.typ

   date: datetime.today(),
   abstract: [
-    FINITE is a Typst package to draw transition diagrams for finite automata (state machines) with the power of CetZ.
+    FINITE is a Typst package to draw transition diagrams for finite automata (finite state machines) with the power of CETZ.

-    The package provides new elements for manually drawing states and transitions on any CetZ canvas, but also comes with commands to quickly create automata from a transition table.
+    The package provides new elements for manually drawing states and transitions on any CETZ canvas, but also comes with commands to quickly create automata from a transition table.
   ],

-  usage: (
-    namespace: "preview",
-    imports: "automaton"
-  ),
   examples-scope: (
     cetz: cetz,
     finite:finite,